yegor256/blog/_posts/2016/jul/2016-07-14-who-is-object.md

   * "An object consists of some private memory and a set of operations"&mdash;[Smalltalk-80](http://amzn.to/1UhYinp), Goldberg and Robson, p.
 6.

-What is common throughout all these definitions is the word "contains" (or "holds", "consists", "has", etc.).
+What is common throughout all these definitions is the word "contains" (or "holds," "consists," "has," etc.).
 They all think that an object is a _box with data_.
 And this perspective is exactly what I'm strongly against.

 {% quote They all think that an object is a box with data -- this perspective is exactly what I'm strongly against %}